GeorgeDiNicola/TDRB-Middleware-Extension/README.md

 - Research Question 2:
 	- Step 1: Follow the setup instructions listed at the beginning of the README.
 	- Step 2: Seed the MySQL database using the `moon_comparison.sql` seeding script (this script has the database creation, table creation, and table seeding scripted out already).
+	- Step 3: Seed the blockchain database (assuming step 1 is complete and the network is running) using the `python3 seed_blockchain.py` command.
+The script needs to be configured by changing the "table_name" variable's value (line 24) from `"student"` to `"exam"` and the database variable from `settings["database"]` to `moon_comparison`
+	- Step 4: (testing the new original implementation) Execute the test scripts (note: between each of the numbered tests, steps 1-3 need to be re-executed to re-create a clean test environment):
+		- 1) Execute the query test `./test_query_moon_comparison.sh`
+		- 2) Execute the insert test `./test_insert_moon_comparison.sh`
+		- 3) Execute the update test `./test_update_moon_comparison.sh`

 Other Details:
 - Libraries I used (all of them are built into python and do not have to be installed with `pip`):